How-to guide#

 Note

-Internally each emulator instance is identified by a working directory. pw emu’s working directory is $PROJECT_ROOT/.pw_emu/<instance-id>
+Internally each emulator instance is identified by a working directory.
+The working directory for pw_emu is $PROJECT_ROOT/.pw_emu/<instance-id>.

 $ pw emu start qemu-lm3s6965evb --file out/lm3s6965evb_qemu_gcc_size_optimized/obj/pw_status/test/status_test